cdlavila/nestjs-serverless-boilerplate/README.md

 ```

 #### Step 7
-Test the lambda functions by calling the endpoints using [Postman](https://www.getpostman.com/) or similar software.
+Test the lambda functions by calling the endpoints using [Swagger](http://localhost:3000/dev/docs)

 #### Deployment to AWS (Optional)